-Subsequent to December 31, 2012, the Company made the final cash option payment of \$50,000 to True North under the terms of the Option Agreement, and entered into a Purchase and Sale Agreement (the "Acquisition Agreement") with True North which replaced the Option Agreement.
+In January 2013, the Company entered into a Purchase and Sale Agreement (the "Acquisition Agreement") with True North which replaced the Option Agreement.
 Under the terms of the Acquisition Agreement, the Company acquired a 100% interest in the Bandito Property by paying True North a \$50,000 cash payment and five million common shares of the Company.
 True North retained a 1% net smelter returns royalty ("NSR"), one-half of which may be purchased by the Company for \$1,000,000.
 A further cash bonus payment of \$500,000 will be payable to True North in two tranches, with the initial \$150,000 payable upon completion and filing of a bankable feasibility study, and the balance of \$350,000 to be paid after project financing has been obtained to place the Bandito Property into commercial production.